LarsKusanagi/OCP-Cut-Character-Models/A sources/Iron Fist/README.txt

 - Retro = Retextured Modern, minus Belt
 -- First Appearance: Heroes for Hire Vol. 1 #11 (1998)

-I'll leave the rest to you guys on which still missing
+I'll leave the rest to you guys on which still to be checked
-- Classic Collar Weight Paint is Still having an Issue
+- Classic Collar Weight Paint

 Other Bonuses.
 Doubled as patch for epicdragon's mod:
 * Hud Heads